robOcity/better_streets/README.md

 ## Motivation

 In 2018, Bicycling magazine rated Seattle the countries best city for cyclists.
 Denver, the city I live in, dropped three positions to 14.
 Cyclist safety is an [issue](https://denverite.com/2019/07/31/traffic-deaths-are-having-a-moment-in-denver-its-the-latest-in-a-scroll-of-preventable-deaths/) here in Denver.
-I count my self lucky that I am able to ride my bike to work.
-Yet, with cyclist fatalities in the news, I wondered how do Denver and Seattle compare in terms of cyclist and pedestrian fatalities?
-And, how have those trends changed over time?
+I count my self lucky that I can ride my bike to work.
+Yet, with cyclist fatalities in the news, I wondered how do Denver and Seattle compare in terms of cyclist and pedestrian fatalities, and how have those trends changed over time?
 This project aims to investigate these questions.

 ## Goals